UPPMAX/LLM-workshop/docs/day1/introduction.md

 - Cross-attention: $Q = X_\mathrm{dec} W_Q$, $K = X_\mathrm{enc} W_K$ and $V = X_\mathrm{enc} W_V$
 - Self-attention: Same $X$ used for all matrices
 - In decoder, self-attention masks future tokens
-- Autoregressive pure text LLMs are often decoder only
+- Autoregressive unimodal LLMs usually decoder only

 ## Compute and AI
 - What has changed?